Hawala: Definition and Use in Compliance

 Hawala in regulatory context

-Hawala sits at the intersection of payment regulation, anti-money laundering (AML) law, and counter-financing of terrorism (CFT) frameworks.
+Hawala sits at the intersection of payment regulation, anti-money laundering law, and counter-financing of terrorism frameworks.

-The CFT dimension is where hawala gets the most acute regulatory attention.
+The CFT dimension draws the most acute regulatory attention.
 The 9/11 Commission Report documented Al-Qaeda's use of hawala to move operational funds into the United States before the 2001 attacks.
-Post-9/11, FATF specifically strengthened Recommendation 14 to close that gap, requiring IVTS operators to meet the same AML/CFT standards as formal financial institutions.
+Post-9/11, FATF strengthened Recommendation 14 to close that gap, requiring IVTS operators to be licensed or registered and to meet AML/CFT standards equivalent to those applied to banks.
+Recommendation 16, the Travel Rule, requires wire transfer originators to transmit complete beneficiary information, which hawala transactions routinely omit.

 The jurisdictional challenge is persistent.
-A single hawala chain might originate in the US, clear through the UK, route through the UAE, and settle in Pakistan.
-No single regulator sees the full transaction.
-Financial Intelligence Units (FIU) rely on intelligence-sharing frameworks, including the Egmont Group, to piece together cross-border flows.
-Even then, the evidence is often inferential rather than documentary.
+A single hawala chain might originate in the US, clear through the UK, route through the UAE, and settle in Pakistan, so no single regulator sees the full transaction.
+Financial Intelligence Units rely on intelligence-sharing frameworks including the Egmont Group to piece together cross-border flows, and even then the evidence is often inferential rather than documentary.

 Common challenges and how to address them